unicode-org/icu/docs/userguide/strings/unicodeset.md

 [Draft Unicode Technical Standard #61, Unicode Set Notation](https://www.unicode.org/reports/tr61/).
 It imposes some restrictions to the set of lexical elements defined in that standard, as described below.
+It also implements some pure extensions: some expressions that are ill-formed according the UnicodeSet standard are defined by ICU.

 #### Restrictions